Exercise intensity and how to use it

 “Workouts can be shorter in duration,” explains Thompson.
 “A busy person can get the same benefit with a higher-intensity, shorter-duration exercise program when compared to the lower-intensity, longer-duration program.”
 And as you get stronger and are able to maintain higher intensity over a longer period of time, the benefits will keep coming.

-However, he warns that people who haven’t engaged in high-intensity exercise should work with someone who knows what he or she is doing.
-“Work with someone who has the education, training, and experience with this kind of activity,” such as an American College of Sports Medicine certified fitness professional who can offer the best advice and answer any questions you may have as you begin to incorporate this type of training into your workout program.
+However, he warns that people who haven’t engaged in high intensity exercise should work with someone who knows what he or she is doing.
+“Work with someone who has the education, training, and experience with this kind of activity,” such as a certified fitness professional who can offer the best advice, and answer any questions you may have as you begin to incorporate this type of training into your workout program.

-Before adding high-intensity exercise to your workout routine, get the green light from your physician.
+Before adding high intensity exercise to your workout routine, get the green light from your doctor.
 Also be conservative and build intensity slowly, over a period of weeks.
-If during a workout you begin to feel lightheaded, feel chest pain or shortness of breath or feel your heart is beating uncontrollably, stop the workout and make a call to your doctor.
+If during a workout you begin to feel lightheaded, feel chest pain or shortness of breath or feel your heart is beating uncontrollably, stop the workout and speak to your doctor.

 Ultimately, no single intensity and no single activity is better than the other.
 Physical activity of various intensities and durations all lead to weight loss.
 The best workout is the one you enjoy and will keep you moving regularly.